 - assistance in locating summer internships at prestigious public interest organizations, with a stipend funded through a Public Interest Legal Fellowship;

 - the opportunity to work as a research assistant during the second year for a professor whose scholarship focuses on a public interest topic of interest to the scholar;

-- enrollment in a clinic for a full year during the final year of law school; and,
+- enrollment in clinics for a full year during the final year of law school; and,

 - participation in educational and networking events for CSJ Scholars.

-Interested applicants must submit electronically: (1) a resume; (2) an unofficial transcript; (3) one legal writing sample; (4) one letter of recommendation; (5) one additional reference; and, (6) a cover letter articulating the student’s commitment to public interest law and indicating whether he or she would like to be considered for the International Human Rights/Rule of Law Project or the Urban Revitalization Project.
-Information regarding application submissions will be available in the Fall 2013.
+Interested applicants must submit electronically: (1) a resume; (2) an unofficial transcript; (3) one legal writing sample; (4) one letter of recommendation; (5) one additional reference; and, (6) a cover letter articulating the student’s commitment to public interest law and indicating whether he or she would like to be considered for the International Human Rights/Rule of Law Initiative or the Urban Revitalization Initiative.

 Application materials must be submitted to Gwen Davis at Gwenda.Davis@shu.edu by March 21, 2014 by 11:59 pm.